iamanas20/SoundByte/README.md

 |`{{ServiceName}}{{EndpointName}}.cs`|This is the raw deserializable class for the SoundByte Service to deserialize data into to.
 Each service in the app that wishes to expose tracks for example, would have to create a `SoundCloudTrack.cs` class extending off `ITrack.cs` implementing the overridable method to convert the `SoundCloudTrack.cs` class into a `BaseTrack.cs` class.
 When grabbing tracks from the SoundCloud API you would use the data type as `SoundCloudTrack.cs` but when you go to add the item to the UI / List, call the `.ToBaseTrack();` method on each item.|

 Every item in SoundByte following the above logic.
 This allows easy extensions of the app to support more services in the future.
 It also allow very different APIs to convert their code into a universal SoundByte standard.

-**SoundByte.Core:** This project contains helper classes for common app functions such as settings control and deserializing JSON.
-Currently this project targets the UWP framework, but in the future it's planned to target a framework that works with both UWP and Xamarin, while also intergrating more of the networking code.

 **SoundByte.Service:** This project is a web app that runs in Microsoft Azure.
 This web app will allow spotify like features in the app (login to xbox with PC, continue listening to a song on another device etc.)